 - GPU timing in the Inspector does not work because timestamp queries are currently disabled in Chrome.
 You can start Chrome with the

---disable-dawn-features=disallow_unsafe_apisflag if you want to enable them.
+--enable-dawn-features=allow_unsafe_apisflag if you want to enable them.
+You can also add the